hazardland/game.android/readme.md

 While some real world applications were done using this tiny framework it still aims to be as simple as possible for learning purposes same time staying full functional.
-Use it to know what basic happens processes do happen behind the scene of big opengl 2D frameworkes.
+Use it to know what basic processes do happen behind the scene of big opengl 2D frameworks.

 Here is a brief illustration of framework lifecycle: